sivamani2004/Physician-Notetaker-NLP/README.md

 - Biomedical NER using Spacy and DeBERTa with entity merging, quantity–treatment linking, and advanced dialogue-aware negation-filtering.
 - Abstractive clinical summarization with DistilBART tuned for concise, factual outputs.
-- Patient-only sentiment and rule-based intent detection with RuBERT.
+- Patient-only sentiment and rule-based intent detection with domain specific RoBERTa.
 - Robust SOAP note generation via a schema-bound LLM call (gemini), with fallbacks as needed.
 - Deterministic saving of machine-readable JSON artifacts.